microsoft/hands-on-lab-azure-functions/docs/workshop.md

 1. Locate the Function App in the Azure Portal which start with `func-std`
 1. Click on the `Load Testing (Preview)` blade
 1. Click on the `Create test` button
-1. Select the existing Azure Load Testing resource for your resource group and provide a short name and description of the test:
+1. Select the existing Azure Load Testing resource inside your resource group and provide a short name and description of the test:

 ![Create test](assets/monitoring-create-test.png)